ROBERTPROLINE/sagehill-full-stack-developer-assessment/README.md

 ##HOW TO RUN

-GO TO THE ROOT FOLDER
+GO TO THE ROOT FOLDER;

-RUN npm install
+RUN npm install ;
-RUN npm start
+RUN npm start;